 Why the UK Won't Tax Wealth

 Every time a major UK financial story breaks - the NHS, social care, council bankruptcies, the housing crisis - the comments fill with the same demand.
 Tax wealth.
 Tax big business.
 Make the rich pay their share.
 Even the Greens, the SNP and large parts of Labour have run on it.
-There is genuine cross-party appetite for a wealth tax in Britain, more than there has been in fifty years.
+Voices like Gary Stevenson have built large audiences making the wealth-tax argument, and there is genuine cross-party appetite for a wealth tax in Britain, more than there has been in fifty years.

 Then someone mentions the State Pension and the triple lock, and the answers shift completely.
 Suddenly the only thing anyone can suggest is that we have to keep importing working-age migrants because there is no other way to pay for it.
 Wealth doesn't enter the conversation.